KameshLeVI/Advanced-C-Lab-Manual/module 10.md

-# EXP NO:10E FUNCTION TO DELETE A GIVEN ELEMENT IN THE GIVEN LINKED LIST
+# EXP NO: 4E FUNCTION TO DELETE A GIVEN ELEMENT IN THE GIVEN LINKED LIST
 # Aim:
 To write a C function that deletes a given element from a linked list.